Baking

 Baking choices affect the shape after the piece leaves your hands.
 These guides cover suggested curing methods, including monitoring your oven temperature with an independent thermometer at tray height, supporting curved hollow pieces with poly-fill or cornstarch, and tenting with foil to reduce scorching risk.
 Test your bake setup on scrap clay first.

-Weekly notes
+Studio notes

-Get weekly polymer clay baking notes
+Get polymer clay baking notes

-New project notes, small checks, and practical links each week.
+New project notes, small checks, and practical links as they publish.
 Free, no spam, unsubscribe anytime.

 We will not share or sell your email.
 Unsubscribe anytime.